deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

 ```
 This class does not check which document store it is using, because it can safely assume they are going to have a `write_documents` method.

-Here instead we can see an example implementation of a MemoryRetriever, a document-store aware node.
+Here instead we can see an example implementation of a `MemoryRetriever`, a document-store aware node.

 ```python
 @node